-Fortunately, there are a number of tech tools to help you stand out from your competition.
+Fortunately, there are several tech tools to help you stand out from your competition.
 Here are a few that could help give your career a boost.

-People should strive to understand how to use their own computer as much as possible.
+People should strive to understand how to use their computers as much as possible.
 Rather than rely on your company’s IT department, get to know your laptop and its many programs.

 Thanks to advancements in artificial intelligence (AI), certain types of tech allow you to be more productive.
 Qualcomm’s Snapdragon mobile platforms, for example, feature efficient on-device intelligence including built-in machine learning.

 Use this knowledge to sign up for workshops and seminars that can teach you these skills.
-As Career Tool Belt notes, programs that would be beneficial to learn include PowerPoint, Microsoft Excel and QuickBooks.
+As Career Tool Belt notes, programs that would be beneficial to learn to include PowerPoint, Microsoft Excel, and QuickBooks.